vibeeshK/DeClouder/README.md

 Software stack - With many thanks to the providers:
 	jdk 1.8

-	SWT - Standard Windows Toolkit, a lightweight framework for desktop UI SQLITE - A serverless self-contained database engine used to track the drafts one creates, to publish the available catalog of artifacts to all participants, to track the subscriptions at subscriber's desktop and  to hold the content type configurations
+	SWT - Standard Windows Toolkit, a lightweight framework for desktop UI

+	SQLITE - A serverless self-contained database engine used to track the drafts one creates, to publish the available catalog of artifacts to all participants, to track the subscriptions at subscriber's desktop and  to hold the content type configurations

-	Google APIs - For accessing a Google Drive based doc central Sardine - For accessing WebDAV enabled doc central Apache POI - For rolling up excel artifacts
+	Sardine - For accessing WebDAV enabled doc central

+	Apache POI - For rolling up excel artifacts

 	Log4J - Logging function

-	Maven - For version control of external repositories. izpack - For packaging and installation
+	Maven - For version control of external repositories.

+	izpack - For packaging and installation

 	Eclipse Neon - IDE

 	and many more useful free software.